POSTED: MONDAY MARCH 23, 2020

 These measures have been put into place in order to support those in our community who need it at this time.
 The Town of Kentville is encouraging those who are able to make their payments to do so.

 The Town of Kentville is encouraging citizens to remain calm and make good common-sense decisions during the state of emergency in addition to following the Provincial directives.
-This includes staying home, only going out when it is necessary to do so, not going out in groups, and checking in with your neighbors and friends.
+This includes staying home, only going out when it is necessary to do so, not going out in large groups, and checking in with your neighbors and friends.

 Public Information Officer, Lindsay Young